Concept | Embed recipes and Retrieval Augmented Generation (RAG)#

 While Large Language Models (LLMs) are powerful tools, they often lack specific internal knowledge from organizations.
-The Embed recipe in Dataiku uses the Retrieval Augmented Generation (RAG) approach to help you fetch relevant pieces of text from a knowledge bank and enrich the user prompts with them.
+The Embed recipes (Embed dataset and Embed documents) in Dataiku use the Retrieval Augmented Generation (RAG) approach to help you fetch relevant pieces of text from a knowledge bank and enrich the user prompts with them.
 This improves the precision and relevance of answers returned by the LLMs.

-A benefit of the RAG approach is that to gain precision, you do not have to fine-tune a model, which is time-consuming and expensive.
+A key benefit of the RAG approach is that you can improve precision without fine-tuning a model, which is time-consuming and expensive.
 You just have to add your internal knowledge to a knowledge bank and feed the LLM with it.

 RAG pipeline for question-answering using an augmented LLM#